Radiohead: Themes and lyrics

 Yorke is Radiohead's lyricist.
-Though his early lyrics were personal, from Kid A he experimented with cutting up words and phrases and assembling them at random.
+Though his early lyrics were personal, from Kid A on, he experimented with cutting up words and phrases and assembling them at random.
+He does not write biographically, saying he instead writes "spasmodic" lyrics based on imagery and taken from external sources such as television.
 He deliberately uses cliches, idioms and other common expressions, suggesting "a mind consumed by meaningless data".
 The New Republic writer Ryan Kearney speculated that Yorke's use of common expressions, which he described as "Radioheadisms", was an attempt "to sap our common tongue of meaning and expose the vapidity of everyday discourse".

 According to Yorke, many of his lyrics are motivated by anger, expressing his political and environmental concerns and written as "a constant response to doublethink".
+The GQ critic Josiah Gogarty wrote of "the uncharitable caricature that's sometimes fixed to [Radiohead's] music – Thom Yorke warbling vaguely political sentiments over fiddly drum patterns and melodies", which he argued began with Hail to the Thief and its references to the war on terror.
 Pitchfork wrote that Yorke's lyrics on A Moon Shaped Pool were less cynical, conveying wonder and amazement.
-Yorke dismissed accusations that Radiohead make "depressing" music, saying in 2004: "Depressing music to me is just shit music.
-It's like air freshener – just a nasty little poison in the air."